MitchellBriggs/PortfolioProject/index.md

 ## Week 8
 <p>In the first class of week 8, I attempted to continue working with the new model that I was given.
 However due to the many missing walls, doors, and details, I decided to move back to the more intensive model.
 I removed the light sources, and some of the highly detailed parts of the model.
 This meant I was able to still move around without it having 1 frame per second.
 In the next class I plan on adding in coloured textures into the model, so that the user has an enjoyable visual experience.</p>
+<p>In the second class of week 8, I modified the walk around so that it would be more optimized.
+I did this because the program would start to drop in frames per second every now and then, and also had the opportunity for players to look through walls.
+So I changed a few of the settings in unity so that the game would work better.</p>

+*Review*
+<p>In review of this week, I found that I was able to get a working walk around, so that the "player" could experience what the old toilets looked like.
+One thing that didn't go well was that the parts of the model are still missing.
+This means that I have to go through and add in specific parts to it to fill in the gaps.
+For next time, I would like to have an interactable environment, so that the player can do stuff while they are walking around.</p>

+## Holidays
+<p>Over the holidays I worked on getting an interactive environment, which the player can do stuff in.
+Currently it only has the ability to open and close doors, and in doing so, sacrificing the ability to walk around.
+Hopefully over the next few weeks I will be able to implement a way for the player to move around, while interacting with the environment.</p>